 Over 600 professors and more than 5.000 academic employees research and teach within 15 faculties.
-The Excellence Clusters "Religion and Politics" and "Cells in Motion" bring researchers together from almost every faculty of the University.
+The Clusters of Excellence "Religion and Politics" and "Mathematics Münster" bring researchers together from almost every faculty of the University.
 Aside from these, the University of Münster supports cutting-edge research in a number of internationally renowned fields, such as medicine, chemistry, physics and battery reserach as well as evolutionary science.

 The University of Münster is home to ten Leibniz Prize winners.
-The University's excellent research quality is further underscored by twenty ERC Grants (Starting, Consolidator and Advanced) and six Max Planck Research Awards.
+The University's excellent research quality is further underscored by around twenty ERC Grants (Starting, Consolidator and Advanced) and six Max Planck Research Awards.
 The University also confers its own highly lucrative awards for outstanding achievement in research, teaching and academics.

 You have a promising, clearly defined scientific goal, and competent partners have been found.
 Yet that alone does not guarantee success.
 Finding the right funding programmes and tapping these through cleverly crafted applications is an essential step in the process.
 The administration of the University of Münster provides researchers with sound, reliable advice and support.